MinaProtocol/mina/frontend/website/docs/getting-started.md

 ### Windows

 Windows is not yet supported.
-If you have any interest in developing Coda for Windows, please reach out to contact@codaprotocol.org or reach out in the [Discord server](https://discord.gg/ShKhA7J).
+If you have any interest in developing Coda for Windows, please reach out to contact@codaprotocol.org or join us in the [Discord server](https://discord.gg/ShKhA7J).

 ### Build from source